dialpad/dialtone/apps/dialtone-documentation/docs/components/rich-text-editor.md

 Provide prop `outputFormat: 'json'`

-the input will be formated as a json document that can then be consumed by product.
+the input will be formatted as a json document that can then be consumed by product.
 The type of the each node in the input will be present for example: `codeblock`, `image` along with other meta data pertaining to the text node.